 I never attempt to make money on the stock market.
 I buy on the assumption that they could close the market the next day and not reopen it for five years. – Warren Buffett

-Self directed IRAs can help protect you from stock market crashes?
+Self-directed IRAs can help protect you from stock market crashes

-Should you worry about these events?
+Should you worry about the market crashing?

 Yes… and No.